 Keeping your baby cool at the beach is essential.
 Thankfully, there’s some useful baby travel gear to help:

 Once rare, UV protected sun tents for babies are now standard for families taking baby to the beach.
 Beach tents give your baby room to lie down for a nap or to crawl around and explore.
 The best baby beach tents are lightweight and optimized for easy travel.

 If your baby naps well in a stroller, use a CoziGo stroller cover to keep the sun out.
 It is 100% breathable with a UVP 50+ rating.

 4. Sun Safe Baby Beach Clothing

 There is a wide selection of sun safe swimwear for babies.
 The best choice is a UPF 50+ one piece rash guard swimsuit with long sleeves, a tall collar and built-in UV protection.
 We’ve used sun protection swimwear on our kids for years and we are very happy with the level of sun protection.

 A baby swimsuit with good skin coverage is a good starting point, but you also need to protect your baby’s face from the sun.
 Sun hats for babies which stay on are is also essential to protect delicate faces, ears and necks away from the burning rays of the sun.

 5. Keep Your Baby Hydrated

 Babies are at risk of dehydration in the heat as they don’t sweat as effectively as grown-ups.
 Be sure to frequently offer them breast milk or formula to ensure they get the fluids they need to stay healthy on their first beach vacation.

-It is strongly advised that you seek advice from a professional specializing in travel illnesses prior to booking your trip, but in the meantime here are a few things to think about:
+It is strongly advised that you seek destination specific advice from a professional specializing in travel illnesses prior to booking your trip, but in the meantime here are a few things to think about before your beach holiday with a baby:

 6. Baby Diarrhea Prevention